Al-Ahsa Governorate: Islamic times

 Al-Ahsa has been inhabited since prehistoric times, due to its abundance of water.

 627 CE: Muhammad orders the Third Raid on Banu Thalabah in Al-Taraf, now part of the Al-Ahsa governorate.

 899: Al-Ahsa comes under control of the Qarmatian leader, Abu-Sa'id Jannabi, and is declared independent from the Abbasids of Baghdad.
 The capital is Al-Mu'miniya (near modern Hofuf).

 1000: Al-Ahsa is among the 10 largest cities on earth, with 110,000 inhabitants.

 1077: The Qarmatian state of Al-Ahsa is overthrown by the Uyunids.

 1238: Usfurid dynasty takes over the region of Al-Ahsa and Al-Qatif.

 1383: Usfurids are overthrown by the Jarwanids.

 1440: The Jabrids take over Al-Ahsa, Qatif, Bahrain, and Kish Island, and extend their influence to eastern Nejd.

-1521: Jabrid kingdom falls to the Muntafiq tribe of southern Iraq, who rule Al-Ahsa on behalf of the Ottoman Empire.
-The Ottomans station their garrisons in the region.
+1521: Jabrid kingdom falls to the Portuguese.

-1670: the Ottomans are expelled by the tribe of Banu Khalid, who make their capital in Al-Mubarraz.
+1670: the Ottomans are expelled from the region by the tribe of Banu Khalid, who make their capital in Al-Mubarraz.

 1795: Conquered by Saudi troops during the formation of the First Saudi State.

 1818: Reconquered by the Ottoman Empire by Ottoman Egyptian forces overthrowing the First Saudi State in the process and granting the local tribe of Banu Khalid self-rule.

 1830: Comes under the control of the Second Saudi State.

 1871: The Second Saudi Dynasty loses the region to the Ottoman Empire again; however, this time it is directly ruled from Baghdad instead of by tribe of Bani Khalid under self-rule has had been the case in the past during Ottoman ownerships.

 1913: King Abdulaziz Al Saud conquers Al-Ahsa Oasis, annexing it into his Kingdom of Najd.
 (This is recognised in the Treaty of Sèvres signed in 1920 with the other official partitionings of the Ottoman Empire.)

 1932: Al-Ahsa becomes part of the Kingdom of Saudi Arabia, under the King Abdulaziz.

 1930s: Huge petroleum deposits are discovered near Dammam, resulting in rapid modernization for the region.

 Early 1960s: The oil fields in Al-Ahsa reach the production level of 1 million barrels per day.